Bombay Presidency

-The Bombay Presidency, officially called the Presidency of Bombay until 1937, later the Bombay Province, also called Bombay and Sind (1843–1936), was an administrative subdivision (province) of British India, with its capital in the city that came up over the seven islands of Bombay.
+The Bombay Presidency, officially called the Presidency of Bombay until 1937, later the Bombay Province, also called Bombay and Sind (1843–1936), was an administrative subdivision (province) of Company Raj and later, British Raj, with its capital in the Bombay (modern-day Mumbai) that came up over the seven islands of Bombay.
 The first mainland territory was acquired in the Konkan region with the Treaty of Bassein.
 Poona was the summer capital.

-The Bombay Province has its beginnings in the city of Bombay that was leased in fee tail to the East India Company, via the Royal Charter of 27 March 1668 by King Charles II of England, who had in turn acquired Bombay on 11 May 1661, through the dowry by way of his marriage treaty with princess Catherine De Braganza, daughter of John IV of Portugal.
+The Bombay Presidency has its beginnings in the city of Bombay that was leased in fee tail to the East India Company, via the Royal Charter of 27 March 1668 by King Charles II of England, who had in turn acquired Bombay on 11 May 1661, through the dowry by way of his marriage treaty with princess Catherine De Braganza, daughter of John IV of Portugal.
 The English East India Company transferred its Western India headquarters from Surat in the Gulf of Cambay after it was sacked, to the relatively safe Bombay Harbour in 1687.
-The province was brought under direct rule along with other parts of British India through Pitt's India Act, after the nationalisation of the East India Company.
+The province was brought under direct rule along with other parts of British Raj through Pitt's India Act, after the nationalisation of the East India Company.
 Major territorial acquisitions were made by the company after Anglo-Maratha Wars when the whole of the Peshwa's dominions and much of the Gaekwad's sphere of influence were annexed to the Bombay Presidency in stages up until 1818.
 Aden including Socotra were placed under Bombay in 1839, Sind was annexed by the company in 1843 after defeating the Talpur dynasty in the Battle of Hyderabad.

 At its greatest extent, the Bombay Province comprised the present-day state of Gujarat, the western two-thirds of Maharashtra state, including the divisions of Konkan, Desh & Kandesh, and also the northwestern region of Karnataka; it also included Pakistan's Sindh Province (1847–1935) and Aden of present-day Yemen (1839–1932).
 The districts and provinces of the presidency were directly under British rule, while the internal administration of the native or princely states was in the hands of local rulers.
 The presidency, however, managed the defence of princely states and British relations with them through political agencies.
 The Bombay Presidency along with the Bengal Presidency and Madras Presidency were the three major centres of British power in South Asia.